-If leather is your thing, head to Takis leather store, in the main port.
+If leather is your thing, head to Takis leather store in the main port.
 Choose from bags, shoes, wallets, belts, and other exciting leather stuffs.
 Did you know Symi is famous for its sponge products?
-You’ll find them in many shops along the shoreline, in different shapes and packages.
+You’ll find them in different shapes and packages in many shops along the shoreline

 Forget about everything in Pedi Village

 Just a half an hour walk or a short bus/scooter ride from Symi town, you’ll find the lovely village of Pedi.
 Away from the central part of the island, here you’ll find the serenity you’ve lingered.
 There are a few tavernas and accommodation options.

 Explore the little village before reaching the beach, a relatively 10 minutes walk to the south.
 Follow the seashore until you reach a gate, walk uphill, and down to a beautiful secluded beach.
 You’ll find a small cafe and sun umbrellas here.